ndziuba/EnterpriseAI-Project/README.md

     Prometheus:       To get metrics for the deployments and the cluster with metrics-server.
     Grafana:          To provide the dashboards for the Kubernetes environment.

-### DVC with Dagshub
+### Dagshub
-Because Github has a file size limit and can not integrate with S3 Buckets we additionally used Dagshub, an data science oriented git repository.
+Because Github has a file size limit we had to use S3 as Storage for our DVC.
+But because Github can not integrate with S3 Buckets we additionally used Dagshub, an data science oriented git repository.
-With Dagshub we can use an S3 Bucket as DVC Storage and integrate it into the Dagshub Repository, which is synchronizing with GitHub.
+With Dagshub we can integrate S3 Buckets directly into the Repository and use them to store our DVC data.
+Dagshub also provides a hosted DVC, but we use our self-hosted Minio S3 to store the files, and just added it to the Repository.
-It provides a hosted Mlflow, but because we self-hosted a newer version we did not use it, and has additional features like a data pipeline visualizer.
+Additionally, Dagshub provides a hosted Mlflow, but because we self-hosted a newer version we also did not use it.
+Despite that, if we did not self-host the infrastructure we would have used more of this service.

 ## Continuous Integration and Deployment with Yatai
 Yatai is the cloud deployment infrastructure for BentoML and represents our CI/CD pipeline.